CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-01.md

      ![](../media/Lab-01/query-editor.png)

-2. The SAMI must be the primary identity.
-Verify the SAMI is the primary identity with the following T-SQL query:
+2. Ensure that the SAMI is set as the primary identity.
+Verify this by running the following T-SQL query:

    ```
    SELECT * FROM sys.dm_server_managed_identities;